 Details of the exemptions are contained in Part 2 of the Act.

-Thousands of requests have been made for information to the various authorities since this Act was introduced, the majority being from members of the public.
+Thousands of requests have been made for information to the various authorities since the Act was introduced, the majority being from members of the public.

 The Act has obviously created a great deal more work for these public bodies, however, they have adapted well to this huge change in their structure.